Dano (festival): Etymology

+Dano is a Sino-Korean name, derived from the Duanwu Festival.
+Other Sino-Korean readings for the date include 천중(가)절, 중오절, 단양, 오월절; 天中(佳)節, 重午節, 端陽, 五月節; Cheonjung(ga)jeol, Jung-ojeol, Danyang, Owoljeol.

 Origin

-Modern history tends to characterize Dano to be a shamanistic ritual worshipping the sky deity in celebration of the end of sowing season.
-According to the article A Comparative Study of the Tano Festivals between Korea and China, the people of Mahan confederacy celebrated day and night with dancing and singing after the sowing season in May.
+Modern history tends to characterize Dano to be a shamanistic ritual worshipping the sky deity in celebration of the end of the sowing season.
+According to the article A Comparative Study of the Tano Festivals between Korea and China, the people of the Mahan confederacy celebrated day and night with dancing and singing after the sowing season in May.
 In the ancient state of Jinhan, a rite to heaven was held after the sowing of the seeds in May.
 It is said this custom was passed on to Silla and was venerated as Dano.
-In the northern regions living creatures wake from their winter sleep in May, so Dano was originally a holiday celebrated in the northern part of the country.
-Since the Three Kingdoms of Korea era, the ancestral god also became an object of sacrifice.
+In the northern regions, living creatures wake from their winter sleep in May, so Dano was originally a holiday celebrated in the northern part of the country.
+Since the Three Kingdoms of Korea era, the ancestral god has also become an object of sacrifice.
 For example, in Gaya, Dano was one of five annual rituals for Suro, the legendary ancestor of Gaya.
-Since then, more emphasis was given to the ancestral rituals.
-Originally called Surit-nal, the new name Dano, derived from the Duanwu Festival, was adopted during Joseon Dynasty along with the exact date of celebration.
+Since then, more emphasis has been given to the ancestral rituals.

+The festival was syncretized with the sinitic Duanwu Festival during the Joseon period, adopting the new name Dano along with the exact date of celebration.